armandofox/armandofox.github.io/_posts/book_summary/2017-03-11-betamax-blockbuster.md

 ---
-title: "From Betamax to Blockbuster: Video Stores and the Invention of Movies on Video, and Videoland"
+title: "From Betamax to Blockbuster: Video Stores and the Invention of Movies on Video (MIT Press), and Videoland: Movie Culture at the American Video Store (UC Press)"
 categories: ["Book summary","Pop culture","Retro"]
 ---